How to Connect Software Without APIs

 Most teams hit the same wall: they need data from a system that was never built to share it.
 Building custom automation works until the UI changes, authentication breaks, or the next portal gets added to the list.
 At some point the maintenance cost outweighs the value.

-Deck supports over 100,000 portals out of the box.
 If your integration roadmap includes systems that will never have an API, that’s exactly what Deck is built for.

 FAQ